How to Pass ATS Screening in 2026: The Complete Guide

 Step 4: Embed Keywords Naturally in Work Experience

 Do not limit your keyword usage to the skills section alone.
 Weave them naturally into your work experience bullet points.
-An ATS that finds a keyword in multiple sections of your CV will score it more highly than one where it appears only once in the skills list.
+An ATS that finds a keyword in multiple sections of your CV will score it more highly than one where it appears only once.

 Step 5: Use Standard Section Headings

-Use headings that ATS systems are trained to recognize: Work Experience or Professional Experience, Education or Academic Background, Skills or Core Competencies, Certifications or Professional Development, Summary or Professional Summary.
-Avoid unconventional alternatives like "My Story," "What I've Built," or "Career Highlights" — these will not be recognized as standard sections and may cause your content to be misclassified.
+Use: Work Experience or Professional Experience, Education or Academic Background, Skills or Core Competencies, Certifications or Professional Development, Summary or Professional Summary.
+Avoid unconventional alternatives like "My Story," "What I've Built," or "Career Highlights."

 Step 6: Fix Formatting Issues That Break ATS Parsing

-Certain formatting elements used in visually designed CVs are problematic for ATS parsers.
-Remove or avoid: tables (ATS systems often read table content out of order), text boxes (content is frequently skipped entirely), two-column layouts (reading order can be disrupted), headers and footers (many ATS systems skip content in these areas), and images or icons (not readable by text-based ATS).
+Remove tables since ATS systems often read table content out of order, text boxes since content is frequently skipped entirely, two-column layouts since reading order can be disrupted, headers and footers since many ATS systems skip content in these areas, and images or icons since these are not readable by text-based ATS.

 Step 7: Submit in the Right Format